dmalt/MRI_metacognition/README.md

     conda env create -f environment.yml
     ```

-3. Install unzip, unrar and docker
+3. Install unrar and docker

+    On Windows `unrar` installation might be problematic.
+    There might be an option with pip/conda.
+In case `unrar` can't be installad,
+    we recommend to unpack `.rar` archives and re-compress them as `.zip`

 Launch
 ------